chainx-org/chainx-sync-parse/README.md

     - example: "1.2.3"

-You can run the example (a simple http server) to simulate the situation that registrant receives the block data successfully, before sending a register request through Postman.
+You can run the example (a simple http server) to simulate the situation that registrant receives the block data successfully, before sending a register request.

 ```bash
 cd chainx-sync-parse